-- 39.3.1 Irrespective of the number of coaches, assistant coaches, substitutes, excluded players or team followers disqualified for leaving the team bench area, a single technical foul ('B') shall be charged against the coach. - 39.3.2 If members of both teams are disqualified under this article and there are no other foul penalties remaining for administration, the game shall be resumed as follows.
+- 39.3.1 Irrespective of the number of team bench personnel disqualified for leaving the team bench area, a single technical foul ('B') shall be charged against the coach. - 39.3.2 If team bench personnel of both teams is disqualified under this article and there are no other foul penalties remaining for administration, the game shall be resumed as follows.